 Do I really need a skincare or feminine hygiene routine for down there?
 The short answer is yes!
 But it's a bit more complex than that.

-Before we dive into why you need a skincare and feminine hygiene routine for down there, it is crucial to note that when we say vulva, we are talking about the exterior bits of your nether regions, not the vaginal canal.
+Before we dive into why you need a vulvar hygiene routine for down there, it is crucial to note that when we say vulva, we are talking about the exterior bits of your nether regions, not the vaginal canal.
 The vagina is like a self-cleaning oven that does not need cleaning and is completely capable of cleaning itself - so there is no need for douching and other cleansing vaginal products.
 The vulva, on the other hand, does need more care and attention, just as our faces, bodies, and skin do, to stay healthy and happy at all times.

 Why is having a skincare and hygiene routine for your vulva so important?